tajhlande/lmae/README.md

     [openweather]
     ow_api_key=0123456789abcdef0123456789abcdef

-To run the weather app on a virtual LED display in your venv-activated developtment environment:
+To run the weather app on a virtual LED display in your venv-activated development environment:

-    python weather_app.py
+    python examples/weather_app.py

 If successful, you should see something like the following, depending on current conditions: